-Everyone loves conversion rates, but without greater context, it’s not nearly as important as some marketers think.
+Everyone loves a high conversion rate.
+But, without greater context, this metric isn’t nearly as important as some marketers think.

 Here’s an example, with two alternative tables of numbers for a site bringing in £565k in revenue over a given period: